Zero Waste Week 2021

 What is Zero Waste Week?

-Zero Waste Week is an annual international awareness campaign in the first full week of September aiming to get households, businesses, consumers, organisations, schools and universities to reduce their waste, reuse materials, recycle as much as possible, reduce landfill waste, and bring awareness to the growing environmental problem of waste and pollution.
+Zero Waste Week is an annual international awareness campaign in the first full week of September (weekdays only).
+This year that is Monday-Friday, 6-10 September 2021.
+The event aims to get households, businesses, consumers, organisations, schools and universities to reduce their waste, reuse materials, recycle as much as possible, reduce landfill waste, and bring awareness to the growing environmental problem of waste and pollution.

 While absolute zero waste may be unattainable the campaign is ultimately about saving the environment –bringing pollution and waste down to a minimum.
 As individuals – consumers, business owners, leaders of organisations, parents, teachers and people who hold responsibility – we can create more long-term demand for sustainable products by creating a significant change in our shopping habits.